Skagger53/CMN_Splitter/README.md

 Each file has a name with the patient's name, the patient's new case mix code, and the effective date.
 This is all the needed data from that letter.

 Data validation ensures that a true case mix notice has been selected; the software will not attempt to process a PDF that is not a case mix notice.

+The uploaded executable was compiled for Windows systemts and has no dependencies.